srobo/docs/competition-simulator/index.md

 ### Prerequisites

-You need to download and install [Webots simulator](https://cyberbotics.com/#download) (the download is around 1.5GB).
-This is the platform we run our simulator on.
+You need to download and install [Webots](https://cyberbotics.com/#download) (the download is around 1.5GB).
+This is the platform we run our simulation in.

 #### Python Version